simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 02 Chat AWS.md

   main.web-application-type: none     # Do not start a web server.
   ai:
     retry:
-      max-attempts: 1           # Maximum number of retry attempts.
+      max-attempts: 1  # Maximum retry attempts.
+    model.chat: bedrock-converse
     bedrock:
       aws.region: us-west-2 # Adjust as needed.
       converse:
-        chat:
-          enabled: true
           options:
-            model: amazon.titan-text-lite-v1  # Adjust as needed
+            model: amazon.nova-micro-v1:0  # Adjust as needed

 ```

+  - The `spring.ai.model.chat: bedrock-converse` tells Spring AI which autoconfiguration class to use if multiple are on the classpath.
+In this case, you could omit this entry.
   - Adjust the [region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions) code to match the region where you enabled the Bedrock model.
-  - The `bedrock.converse.chat.enabled` setting tells Spring Boot to autoconfigure a Bedrock-capable ChatModel.
-But which specific model should it use??
   - The `bedrock.converse.chat.options.model` setting indicates the specific Bedrock model to use.
 This setting may change over time as new, improved models are introduced and older models are retired.
 See the [latest model list](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html) for details.
   - SpringAI applications can run as part of a web application, but these exercises are built to avoid that extra step.
   - Note: The retry settings will override the `ChatClient`'s default settings.
 You are likely to experience errors while you learn the API's usage, and we don't want you to experience unnecessary delays or expense.